ThatoMTNG/Microsoft-Fabric-Analytics-Engineer-DP-600-/README.md

 # Microsoft-Fabric-Analytics-Engineer-DP-600
 A 13-part beginner guide and documentation to the DP-600 certification exam.

-# 📊 Fabric: Analytics Engineer Series
+# 📊 Microsoft Fabric: Analytics Engineer Series

 Welcome to the **Microsoft Fabric: Analytics Engineering Series**, a curated documentation set exploring modern principles in analytics engineering using Microsoft Fabric.